 This soy-free, gluten-free, and paleo Homemade Bone Broth recipe is super easy to make.
-Throw the ingredients in the crockpot and walk away!
+Throw the ingredients in the crockpot and then walk away!

 This is quite possibly the backbone of our diet.
 Liquid gold, if you will.
 Elixir of life, if you prefer.
 Homemade Bone Broth appears in many of our recipes or as a stand-alone beverage we drink with our meal.

 But it didn’t start out that way.
 Historically, I preferred the kind that came pre-made in a can.
 So did Toodle.
 It was ready to go, tasted good, and felt familiar.
 Making my own bone broth felt like I was crossing over into the paleolithic era.
 I am, after all, a somewhat reluctant 21st-century cavewoman.
 Turning over a new leaf takes time.

 Eventually, I did.
 Why?
 Because Homemade Bone Broth contains many healthy nutrients store-bought brands often don’t.
 A general search on the benefits of bone broth yields countless findings about its health properties.
 Autoimmunity is a whole thing in this spirited house, so we consume Homemade Bone Broth on a daily basis.

 But it took a while to find a recipe that would work for all our palates, so we keep it simple.
 Two of us are spirited eaters, and for those of you playing at home, that would be Toodle and me.
 Also, by “spirited” I mean picky.
 Mom is laughing right now, I’m just sure of it, at this turnabout.
 K-Hubs and I are raising a mini Morgan, and as Mom used to say, “Paybacks are hell.”
 Touché.